 The fact that you’re trying to avoid or deny taking a loss should be an immediate red flag.

 Trading with a grid system isn’t necessarily a misuse of your trading analysis setup unless you did it up to and past a specific risk that you intended to take.

-In most cases you might end up on the hero side but it takes only one mistake to tumble your portfolio into a severe loss, destroying months of hard labor.
+In most cases, you might end up on the hero side but it takes only one trading mistake to tumble your portfolio into a severe loss, destroying months of hard labor.

-If there is a potential to use grid or averaging price, your position size from the first entry must consider this.
-You have to cut your entry size in a way that will allow you to do some gird averaging if the market goes against you.
+If there is a potential to use a grid or averaging price, your position size from the first entry must consider this.
+You have to cut your entry size in a way that will allow you to do some grid averaging if the market goes against you.

 If you don’t have this plan, you need to go back to the drawing board and define the mathematics for your trading strategy.
 If you consider this strategy, it has to be from the core, starting point of the entry.

 You have to define yourself how many retries or new positions you ought to take.
 This is very important because you cannot go all the way down to a full margin call.
-You have to know where you to stop your risk taking on the specific trade.
+You have to know where to stop your risk-taking on the specific trade.